-If you decide to ride your motorcycle yourself, you will need to factor in the time and cost of fuel and accommodation for the trip.
-This is usually the most cost-effective option if travelling a short distance.
+If you decide to ride your motorcycle, you will need to factor in the time and cost of fuel and accommodation for the trip.
+This is the most cost-effective option if travelling a short distance.

-However, if you are going on a long journey, this may not be the best choice due to the costs and energy spent or potential breakdowns or accidents.
+However, there may be better choices if you are going on a long journey due to the costs and energy spent or potential breakdowns or accidents.

 Ship your Motorcycle (Rather than Hire)

 Hiring a professional motorcycle shipping service is another option that may be worth considering.
-This is often the safest way to transport your bike since it will be handled by experienced professionals who know how to properly secure and protect it during transit.
+This is often the safest way to transport your bike since it will be handled by experienced professionals who properly secure and protect it during transit.